Neville Costigan: Newcastle Knights

 Costigan said about the move, "Newcastle is a club I am excited about going to, I have now played 100 NRL games and would like to think that I can achieve the 200 game milestone at the Knights.
 I had other options but I like the town, the lifestyle it offers, their fanatical supporters and the fact I can play a part in the direction the club is heading over the next couple of years.
 I am also impressed with the coaching staff and other people associated with the Knights that I have met."
 On 12 April 2011, it was announced that Costigan's former Brisbane Broncos and St. George Illawarra Dragons coach, Wayne Bennett had signed a 4-year contract with the Newcastle Knights starting in 2012, making the Knights the third club that Costigan and Bennett had been at together.
-On 22 July 2013, Costigan signed a 2-year contract with Super League side the Hull Kingston Rovers starting in 2014, re-joining former Knights assistant coach Craig Sandercock.
+On 22 July 2013, Costigan signed a 2-year contract with Super League side Hull Kingston Rovers starting in 2014, re-joining former Knights assistant coach Craig Sandercock.